What is Wildfire?

-We have a 24/7 moderation team that works around the clock to verify content posted on Wildfire.
+We have a moderation team that works to verify content posted on Wildfire before it sent out as an alert.
 Our goal is to build safer, more informed communities focused on spreading useful, factual, and timely information.
-If we cannot confirm a post we follow current journalism practices, marking it as “reported” or “unconfirmed” when we sending it out as a push notification.
+If we cannot confirm a post we follow current journalism practices, marking it as “unconfirmed” when we sending it out as an alert.

 Is Wildfire meant to replace 911?

 No. Please keep in mind that Wildfire is not a replacement for calling 9–1–1.
 If you are in or witness an emergency situation, we ask you to call 9–1–1 first before posting to Wildfire.